-- 300,000,000 shares are designated as common stock; and - 20,000,000 shares are designated as preferred stock
+- 300,000,000 shares are designated as common stock; and - 20,000,000 shares are designated as preferred stock.

-As of April 30, 2008, we had outstanding 68,101,494 shares of common stock held of record by 248 stockholders, assuming the automatic conversion of all outstanding shares of our preferred stock on a one-for-one basis into 58,174,839 shares of common stock.
-In addition, as of April 30, 2008, 9,395,448 shares of our common stock were subject to outstanding options and 598,720 shares of our capital stock were subject to outstanding warrants.
-If not exercised, 41,284 shares subject to a warrant to purchase preferred stock expired on May 14, 2008.
+As of June 28, 2008, we had outstanding 19,490,535 shares of common stock held of record by 252 stockholders, assuming the automatic conversion of all outstanding shares of our preferred stock on a one-for-one basis into 16,625,970 shares of common stock.
+This automatic conversion of our preferred stock has been approved by the holders of our outstanding preferred stock and will be effective upon the closing of this offering.
+In addition, as of June 28, 2008, 2,373,978 shares of our common stock were subject to outstanding options and 216,409 shares of our capital stock were subject to outstanding warrants.
 No options will expire prior to the completion of this offering.
 For more information on our capitalization, see "Capitalization" above.